Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Nonisothermal exactness on the augmented state domain

 \subsection{Interpretation, isothermal limit, and trajectory-wise exactness}

 Theorem~\ref{thm:thermal_gtd} separates two levels of structure.
-At the algebraic level, the mobility-weighted capillary term can always be written in the form \eqref{eq:omega_augmented}.
-At the differential level, it corresponds to a genuine scalar potential only when the augmented one-form is closed.
+At the algebraic level, the mobility-weighted capillary contribution can always be written as the augmented field \(\mathbf C(\s,T)\).
+At the differential level, it corresponds to a genuine scalar potential only when \(\mathbf C\) is a conservative field.
 This is the precise sense in which global pressure is an exact reduction rather than a convenient approximation.
-If $T$ is fixed, then $\dd T=0$ and the augmented one-form \eqref{eq:omega_augmented} reduces to the saturation-space one-form \eqref{eq:omega_iso}.
+If \(T\) is fixed, then \(\mathrm d T=0\), and the augmented capillary field reduces to the saturation-domain capillary field.
 The mixed conditions \eqref{eq:compat_sT} disappear, and Theorem~\ref{thm:thermal_gtd} reduces exactly to the usual isothermal TD/gTD criterion \cite{Chavent2009,DiChiara2010}.

 Taken together, these remarks show that the nonisothermal criterion is a strict extension of TD/gTD: it retains the saturation-sector conditions and adds the mixed relations \( \partial_T A_i=\partial_{s_i}B \), which enforce compatibility between the slice-wise potentials as \(T\) varies.
 Exactness can therefore hold on every fixed-temperature slice and still fail for genuinely nonisothermal evolutions.